HermesBoots/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 ## Update #1
 Update attributes of rectangles from keyword arguments in a method.

+## And Now, the Square!
+Adding Square subclass of Rectangle that's printable.

+## Square Size
+Adding a size attribute to squares that use the width and height attributes from the parent.

+## Square Update
+Update squares from positional and keyword arguments.

 ## Rectangle Instance to Dictionary Representation
 Get a dictionary containing a rectangle's public attributes.

+## Square Instance to Dictionary Representation
+Get a dictionary containing a square's public attributes.